Wicked7000/PixelBoard/README.md

 ---
 - [ ] Users have a cooldown period
     - Each user can only submit a new pixel every 5 minutes or so
 - [ ] Leaderboard data on most pixels, longest 'kept' pixels and so on.
+(Maybe have this update the readme?)
 - [ ] Colour picker that can be used to easily create the issue if the user has javascript enabled.
+- [ ] Have pipeline comment back on the issue if it failed / successfully updated the board?
 - [x] Having better dynamic styling when javascript is enabled would be awesome too.
 - [x] Nicer styling (Currently pixels might not be squares depending on the resolution of the monitor that you run on)
 - [x] Create the ability to initialise the grid via an image.
 (Can only be done locally not via CI/CD pipes)